venzo-mdu/venzo-recruitment/docs/multi-job-platform-plan.md

   salary_min numeric,
   salary_max numeric,
   -- Note: Warning displays if expected salary > salary_max
-  -- Message format: "Your CTC expectation is above ₹X per annum.
-Please note that we are looking for candidates with ₹Y to ₹X per annum."
+  -- Message: "Your CTC expectation is above ₹{salary_max} per annum.
+Please note that we are looking for candidates with ₹{salary_min} to ₹{salary_max} per annum.
+Applications with higher expectations may or may not be considered."

   -- Status
   is_active boolean DEFAULT true,